scaleinnotech/Learn.MakerCloud_en/docs/ch5_publish/microbit/publish_microbit.md

 - Learn how to publish text messages to a topic on MakerCloud via KittenWiFi
 #### Exercise: Say hello to MakerCloud
 ##### Goal:
-When you press "A" on your micro:bit, it will post the text message "hello" to a topic on MakerCloud.
+When you press "A" on your micro:bit, it will publish the text message "hello" to a topic on MakerCloud.

 ![img_9.png](img/img_9.png){:width="70%"}